Bw-Chan/Stormworks-Open-Source-Vehicle-Manager/README.md

 In code it is represented as:
 ```
 GROUP = server.getVehicleGroup(group_id) -- Groups have Id's attached to them so you can quick refer to them
-GROUP = {vehicle_id,vehicle_id} --These are the vehicles in that group (dont actually do this part in code this is a visual repersentation)
+GROUP = {1,2} --These are the vehicle_id's in that group (dont actually do this part in code this is a visual repersentation)
 ```

 The First vehicle_id is in index 1 (in other languages that is usually 0 but lua likes being special)